darviarush/perl-aion-fs/lib/Aion/Fs.md

 This module provide light entering to filesystem.

-Modules File::Path, File::Slurper and
+Modules `File::Path`, `File::Slurper` and
-File::Find are quite weighted with various features that are rarely used, but take time to get acquainted and, thereby, increases the entry threshold.
+`File::Find` are quite weighted with various features that are rarely used, but take time to get acquainted and, thereby, increases the entry threshold.

-In Aion::Fs used the programming principle KISS - Keep It Simple, Stupid.
+In `Aion::Fs` used the programming principle KISS - Keep It Simple, Stupid.

+Supermodule `IO::All` provide OOP, and `Aion::Fs` provide FP.

+* OOP - object oriented programming.
+* FP - functional programming.

 # SUBROUTINES/METHODS